Women's Aid Organisation: #NoExcuseForAbuse

 WAO launched its national public education campaign #NoExcuseForAbuse on 8 March 2014, to highlight the issue of domestic violence.
 WAO wanted to challenge ideas that women who have suffered from domestic violence may use to justify the abuse without realising.
 The campaign aimed to target the early phases of domestic abuse and to reach out to women who were in potentially abusive relationships.

 The campaign included the launch of an art exhibition that featured embroidered blouses, hand stitched with the thoughts that represent the voices of victim survivors.
 Each blouse featured words such as "It’s alright, he apologised.
 He said he’ll never do it again".
 The installation art was displayed in various locations in the Klang Valley, East Coast and East Sarawak.

 Another part of the campaign encouraged women to upload photos of themselves wearing #NoExcuseForAbuse T-shirts on social media.
 Notable figures who participated included politicians such as Hajah Nancy Shukri, Minister in the Prime Minister's Department; YB Hannah Yeoh, Selangor Assembly Speaker; YB Nurul Izzah, MP for Lembah Pantai and YB Mas Ermieyati Samsudin, Puteri UMNO Chief.

 The third phase of the campaign focused on the launch of the SMS helpline, TINA.
 TINA is meant to represent a virtual friend, "Think I Need Aid", for victims to reach out to.

 V-Day: Love Should Be Unconditional

 To mark Valentine's Day, 2014, WAO distributed roses as part of an awareness campaign to remind people that Love Should be Unconditional.
 The campaign focused on raising awareness about the Cycle of Abuse, specifically highlighting the behaviour of abusers who apologise, make promises and give gifts following incidents of abuse.

 1 Billion Rising

 In February 2013, WAO partnered with The Body Shop to support 1 Billion Rising, a global campaign organised by V-Day calling for the end of violence against women and to promote gender equality for women worldwide.
 All The Body Shop stores in West Malaysia held flash mobs outside the stores, with staff members, NGOs and activists participating.

+Public Policy Reform

+#MakeStalkingACrime

+In the late 2010s, WAO began campaigning to criminalise stalking.
+The proposed law aimed to protect Malaysian victims of stalking, through amendments to the Panel Code, which would create the offence of stalking, and amendments to the Criminal Procedure Code, which would create protection orders for stalking survivors.
+The amendments passed in Parliament in March 2023, introducing a new section, Section 507A under the Penal Act (Act 574), which makes stalking an offence punishable by a maximum jail sentence of up to three years, a fine, or both.

+#7DaysforDads

+In 2019, WAO launched a campaign focused on providing fathers in the private sector with guaranteed seven days of paternity leave, where previously there were no regulations around the length of leaves new fathers were allowed.
+The introduction of the seven day paternity leave was included through an amendment to the Employment Act 1955.
+The amendments passed in 2022, also introducing a longer maternity leave, from 60 days to 98 days.